 - Watering: Water deeply once a week

-- Care: Deadhead regularly to encourage continuous blooms
+- Care: Deadhead regularly as it will encourage it to flower continuously

 2. Zinderella Series

-Why Pollinators Love It: The Zinderella series, particularly the Zinderella Lilac and Peach varieties, have a semi-double flower form that still provides pollinators with easy access to nectar.
-They bloom profusely, creating a rich nectar source from summer through fall.
+Why Pollinators Love It: The Zinderella series, particularly the Zinderella Lilac and Peach varieties, have a semi double flower that gives simple access for pollinators to get to the nectar.
+They bloom a lot which means there’s always a god supply of the nectar butterflies and birds want.
+And they can find it all the way from summer through to the fall.

 - Best For: Butterflies and bees

-- Watering: Water when the top inch of soil feels dry
+- Watering: Water when the top inch of the soil is dry

-- Care: Keep soil consistently moist during hot spells for best results
+- Care: Keep the soil moist for the best results, especially during hot periods

 3. Cut and Come Again Mix

-Why Pollinators Love It: This variety is true to its name – once you cut a flower it quickly produces another.
-Pollinators benefit from the continuous supply of nectar while you get fresh blooms throughout the growing season.
+Why Pollinators Love It: This variety lives up to its name – once you cut a flower it quickly grows another.
+Having flowers growing all the time means pollinators can always get some nectar and you get to enjoy the beautiful blooms.

 - Height: 2 feet tall